Date Thesis Awarded

 This thesis investigates various computational approaches to the Maximum Cut problem.
 It is generally believed that Maximum Cut cannot be solved exactly in polynomial time, so we approach the problem using various heuristics and approximation algorithms.
 We introduce a rank-penalization heuristic that generates feasible solutions to Maximum Cut.
 Numerical results show that these solutions are comparable to those given by the Goemans-Williamson randomized algorithm.
 We also implement a branch and bound algorithm using a branching scheme based on optimal dual variables for the Maximum Cut semidefinite programming relaxation.
 In our test cases, the dual branching scheme performed consistently better than randomized or largest-degree branching schemes.

 Powell, Austin, "The Maximum Cut Problem: Investigating Computational Approaches" (2010).
 Undergraduate Honors Theses.
+William & Mary.
 Paper 744.

 Creative Commons License